blockpass-org/blockpass-serversdk/README.md

     const waitingJob = await Promise.all(jobs);

-    // [Advance] - Link kyc record with exiting user data in your database
+    // [Advance] - Link kyc record with existing user data in your database
     // Example: This email|phone contain in our database

     kycRecord.bpToken = kycToken